Find out more

 Oxfam is responding now, providing clean water and other essential supplies.

 Sameera, a seven year-old Rohingya girl holds her younger brother Omar, who is seven months, in front of their temporary shelter in one of the camps in Cox's Bazar, Bangladesh.

 Over a million people are estimated to be in need of assistance.
-This includes 300,000 who arrived before August 2017 as well as more than half a million new arrivals since then.
+This includes 300,000 who arrived before August 2017 as well as more than 600,000 new arrivals since then.
 It also includes 300,000 people in Bangladeshi host communities.
-More are expected in the coming weeks.

 More than 70% of the refugees are without adequate shelter and half have no safe drinking water.

 Existing camps and the ones newly being set up are inadequate to deal with the massive influx, resulting in many seeking shelter under open skies, by the roadside and in forest areas with little or no protection.
 Those staying outside camps, in border areas have little or no access to clean drinking water.